magicdude4eva/iterm-oh-my-zsh-powerlevel10k/README.md

 ```

 ### Delta - better git diffs
-Delta aims to make this both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output.
+[git-delta](https://github.com/dandavison/delta) aims to make this both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output.

 ![delta](https://user-images.githubusercontent.com/1632781/103666183-946e7680-4f74-11eb-9021-a397e0c2d80d.gif)